moodlehq/moodle-plugin-ci/README.md

 # This section sets up the environment variables for the build.
 env:
  global:
-# This line must be updated for your plugin!
-It is the Moodle component name of your plugin.
-  - COMPONENT=mod_example
-# This line must be updated for your plugin!
-It is the directory of where your plugin is
-# installed into Moodle.
-  - COMPONENT_DIR=mod/example
 # This line determines which version of Moodle to test against.
 You could use a matrix to
 # test against multiple versions of Moodle.
   - MOODLE_BRANCH=MOODLE_29_STABLE